igorv43/terra-classic-rebirth/terra-classic-rebirth.md

 # TERRA CLASSIC 2030

-## From a Stablecoin Blockchain to Complete Infrastructure for the Multichain Builder
+## From a Survivor Chain to Complete Infrastructure for the Multichain Builder

-**Version 2.2** — Strategic Vision Document
+**Version 2.2 — Presentation edition (without financial projections)** · Strategic Vision Document

-> ⚠️ **Disclaimer**: This is a *vision and strategic direction* document, not a guaranteed execution plan.
-The financial projections are hypothetical scenarios, not promises.
+> ⚠️ **Disclaimer**: This is a *vision and strategic direction* document, not a guaranteed execution plan. **It deliberately contains no revenue numbers or financial projections** — its purpose is to show the *potential and the direction*, not to promise figures.
 Every economic change described depends on on-chain governance, development resources, and market adoption.
 Nothing here is financial advice.

 ---